Stephen N. Limbaugh Jr.: Career

 Following a stint in private practice in Cape Girardeau, Limbaugh was elected as Prosecuting Attorney of Cape Girardeau County at the age of 26 in 1978, serving one four-year term before returning to private practice in 1982.
 Beginning in 1987, he served as a Judge for the 32nd state Judicial Circuit, serving until his appointment to the Supreme Court of Missouri in 1992.
 From 2001 to 2003, he served one term as the state's chief justice.

 Federal judicial service

 On December 6, 2007, President George W. Bush nominated Judge Limbaugh to the United States District Court for the Eastern District of Missouri to fill the seat vacated by Donald J. Stohr.
 He was confirmed by the United States Senate on June 10, 2008, received his commission on August 1, 2008, and was succeeded on the Missouri Supreme Court by Judge Zel Fischer.
 He assumed senior status on August 1, 2020.

 Personal

 Limbaugh currently lives in Cape Girardeau with his wife, the former Marsha D. Moore.
-They have two grown sons, one of them being musician Stephen Limbaugh III.
+They have two grown sons, one of them being musician Stephen Limbaugh III, and the other Cole County circuit court judge Christopher Limbaugh.